amorale4/amorale4.github.io/index.md

 ### Education

-I recently graduated, this past December 2020, with a PhD in [Computer Science](https://cs.illinois.edu/) from the University of Illinois @ Urbana-Champaign.
+I graduated with a PhD in [Computer Science](https://cs.illinois.edu/) from the University of Illinois @ Urbana-Champaign.
 My advisor was Prof. [ChengXiang Zhai](http://czhai.cs.illinois.edu/).
 I received my bachelor’s and masters degree from the University of California, Santa Barbara in Computer Science, under the supervision of [Xifeng Yan](https://sites.cs.ucsb.edu/~xyan/).